DavidJCobb/DovahKit/TODO/Sustain Phase 1/editor subsystem - form info cache.md

 The use of the PImpl idiom doesn't work, because when we add new cached data types, we need to add new accessors for them and sometimes new signals as well, and those accessors are currently hosted on the FIC itself.

 If we used non-member accessors in the FIC namespace, then we'd benefit at least a little from PImpl, though any time we need signals, things still get messy.
+(Theoretically we could have a singleton `QObject` per signal, each in its own header.
+There's nothing stopping you from just doing `emit someOtherObject->signalName()`.)